gastonrieder/global-macro-database/pages/korea_japan_1990_crisis.md

 />
 </Grid>

-On the other hand, South Korea embraced fiscal discipline, reorientating its economy back on track.
+On the other hand, South Korea embraced fiscal discipline, reorientating its economy back on track with a focus on long-term investment.

-South Korea kept government spending in check and retained a focus on fixed investments, which are key for long-term capital formation and productivity growth.

-This approach helped South Korea maintain a more sustainable fiscal position, paving the way for a quick recovery and more sustainable economic growth down the line.

 <Grid cols=2>
 <LineChart